 A group forum allows people to post questions and answers for others to respond to.
 Many forums are sorted by topics, such as Reddit, which allows people with shared interests to communicate with one another.

 Group forums are also commonly used in education where online schools have students respond to a stimulus question each week.

 Another benefit of forums is that people can reply to each others’ comments to create a long-form conversation between individuals online.
 The full conversation is recorded in comments and replies, leaving a paper trail of conversations which can be great for tracking the progress of the group’s thinking.

 8. Tablet computers

-The sleek, modern tablet computers that we enjoy today emerged around 2008-2010 with the emergence of big players like Android and Apple into the tablet computer market.
+The sleek, modern tablet computers that we enjoy today emerged as a new technological innocation around 2008-2010 with the emergence of big players like Android and Apple into the tablet computer market.